rachmanj/sarang-erp-laravel/docs/manuals/inventory-module-manual.md

 - Support for multiple units per item (e.g., boxes and pieces)
 - Automatic conversion between units
 - Different prices for different units

+### 7. **Product Category Management**
+- Hierarchical category structure (parent-child relationships)
+- Account mapping per category (Inventory, COGS, Sales accounts)
+- Account inheritance from parent categories
+- Tree and table view options

+### 8. **Warehouse Management**
+- Multi-warehouse support
+- Per-warehouse stock tracking
+- Inter-warehouse stock transfers
+- Transit warehouse support for ITO/ITI operations
+- Warehouse-specific reorder points

+### 9. **GR/GI Management**
+- Goods Receipt (GR) and Goods Issue (GI) documents
+- Configurable purposes (Customer Return, Donation, Sample, etc.)
+- Approval workflow (Draft → Pending Approval → Approved)
+- Automatic journal entry creation
+- Account mapping based on categories and purposes

+---

+## Product Category Management

+### Understanding Product Categories

+Product categories help organize your inventory items.
+Categories can be arranged in a hierarchical structure (parent-child relationships) and are linked to accounting accounts for automatic journal entry creation.

+### Key Concepts

+- **Hierarchical Structure**: Categories can have parent and child categories (e.g., "Electronics" > "Computers" > "Laptops")
+- **Account Mapping**: Each category maps to three accounting accounts:
+  - **Inventory Account**: For inventory valuation
+  - **COGS Account**: For cost of goods sold
+  - **Sales Account**: For revenue recognition
+- **Account Inheritance**: Child categories can inherit accounts from parent categories if not explicitly set

+### Creating a Product Category

+#### Step 1: Access Category Management

+1. From the main menu, go to **"Master Data"** → **"Product Categories"**
+2. You'll see the category list in table or tree view

+#### Step 2: Create New Category

+1. Click the **"Add Category"** or **"Create"** button
+2. Fill in the category details:

+**Required Fields:**

+1. **Category Code** *
+   - Enter a unique code (e.g., "ELEC", "FURN")
+   - This code identifies the category

+2. **Category Name** *
+   - Enter a descriptive name (e.g., "Electronics", "Office Furniture")
+   - Make it clear and easy to understand

+3. **Description** (Optional)
+   - Add any additional details about the category

+4. **Parent Category** (Optional)
+   - Select a parent category if this is a sub-category
+   - Only root categories (categories without parents) are shown
+   - Example: If creating "Laptops", select "Computers" as parent

+5. **Account Mapping** (Optional but Recommended)
+   - **Inventory Account**: Select the account for inventory valuation
+   - **COGS Account**: Select the account for cost of goods sold
+   - **Sales Account**: Select the account for sales revenue
+   - If not set, child categories will inherit from parent

+6. **Active Status**
+   - Check to make the category active
+   - Uncheck to deactivate

+#### Step 3: Save the Category

+1. Review all information
+2. Click **"Save"** or **"Create Category"**
+3. The category is created and available for use

+### Viewing Categories

+#### Table View

+1. Default view shows categories in a table format
+2. Shows: Code, Name, Parent Category, Accounts, Status
+3. Use filters and search to find specific categories

+#### Tree View

+1. Click **"Tree View"** toggle button
+2. Categories are displayed in a hierarchical tree structure
+3. Expand/collapse parent categories to see children
+4. Visual representation of category relationships

+### Editing Categories

+1. Find the category in the list
+2. Click **"Edit"** button
+3. Update any fields:
+   - Name and description
+   - Parent category (be careful - can affect hierarchy)
+   - Account mappings
+   - Active status
+4. Click **"Save"**

+**Important Notes:**
+- Changing parent category can affect account inheritance
+- Items using this category will use the updated account mappings
+- Deactivating a category hides it from selection but keeps existing items

+### Understanding Account Inheritance

+**How It Works:**

+1. If a category has accounts set, it uses those accounts
+2. If a category doesn't have accounts set, it inherits from its parent
+3. Inheritance goes up the hierarchy until accounts are found
+4. If no accounts found in hierarchy, system uses defaults

+**Example:**
+- Parent Category "Electronics" has:
+  - Inventory Account: "Inventory - Electronics"
+  - COGS Account: "COGS - Electronics"
+  - Sales Account: "Sales - Electronics"
+- Child Category "Laptops" (no accounts set) inherits all three accounts from "Electronics"
+- Child Category "Phones" (has own Sales Account) uses:
+  - Inventory Account: Inherited from "Electronics"
+  - COGS Account: Inherited from "Electronics"
+  - Sales Account: Own "Sales - Phones"

+### Best Practices for Categories

+- ✅ Create root categories first, then sub-categories
+- ✅ Set account mappings at parent level when possible
+- ✅ Use consistent naming conventions
+- ✅ Keep hierarchy simple (2-3 levels maximum recommended)
+- ✅ Review account mappings before creating many items

 ---